-7. Outside boards and commissions.
+- (7) Outside boards and commissions.
 Commissioners may serve on external port-related boards and commissions.
-No more than two commissioners shall serve on the same external board or commission at the same time in order to avoid creating a quorum of commissioners at the meetings of such a board or commission.
-The commission shall consider the following factors when determining participation and length of service for commissioners on external boards and commissions:

-- (a) The membership and office-holding requirements of the external boards in question; - (b) The interests of individual commissioners in serving on various external boards; and - (c) Whether the port commission is adequately represented on the external boards and commissions needed to effectively advocate for the interests of the Port of Seattle.

-- 8. All commissioners shall serve at least one, one-year term on the commission's audit committee prior to the completion of their fourth year in office.
+No more than two commissioners shall serve on the same external board or commission at the same time to avoid creating a quorum of commissioners at the meetings of such board or commission.
+The commission shall consider the following factors when determining participation and length of service for commissioners on external boards and commissions: - (a) The membership and office-holding requirements of the external boards in question; - (b) The interests of individual commissioners in serving on various external boards; and - (c) Whether the port commission is adequately represented on the external boards and commissions needed to effectively advocate for the interests of the Port of Seattle.
+(Res.
+3778, 2020; Res.
+3742, 2017) - (d) All commissioners shall serve at least one, one-year term on the commission's audit committee prior to the completion of their fourth year in office.
 The audit committee participates directly in the oversight and review of the performance of the internal audit director in accordance with policy directives related to Port of Seattle salaries and benefits.
 In consultation with the audit committee, the audit committee chair shall contribute to the executive director's performance review of the internal audit director.
 (Res.
 3752, §1, 2018; Res.
 3744, §1, 2018; Res.
-3742, 2017) - 9.
-Oversight and review of the executive director.
+3742, 2017) - (e) Oversight and review of the executive director.
 As a body, the commission provides oversight and review of the performance of the executive director in accordance with the executive director's employment agreement.
 (Res.
+3742, 2017)

-3742, 2017) - 10.
-Review of staff reporting to both the commission and the executive director (dual reports).
+- (f) Review of staff reporting to both the commission and the executive director (dual reports).
 In addition to oversight of the executive director and direct reports of the office of the commission, the commission as a body provides input to the executive director in executive session regarding the performance of those employees who report directly to the executive director.
 In particular, the commission as a body provides review of the general counsel and external relations senior director, who report dually to the commission and the executive director.
 (Res.
 3752, §1, 2018; Res.
-3742, 2017)
+3742, 2017) - (g) Oversight of the office of the commission and the commission chief of staff.
+The Commission, as a body, coordinated by the commission president, shall provide oversight and review of the performance of the commission chief of staff according to the Commission office standard operating procedures.
+The commission chief of staff shall be responsible for the organization and management of the office of the commission, according to the Commission office standard operating procedures.
+The commission chief of staff shall consult with the commission regarding the performance evaluation, hiring, and firing of staff of the office of the commission.
+(Res.
+3817, 2024)